codefresh-io/cap-docs.codefresh.io/_docs/administration/single-sign-on/sso-auth0.md

 1. Continue with _Create SSO account for Auth0 in Codefresh_.

 ## 2. Create SSO account for Auth0 in Codefresh
-After creating an Auth0 application, create an SSO account for OAut0 in Codefresh.
+After creating an Auth0 application, create an SSO account for OAuth0 in Codefresh.

 1. In the Codefresh UI, go to [Single Sign-On](https://g.codefresh.io/2.0/account-settings/single-sign-on).
 1. Click **Add Single Sign-On**.
-1. In 1.
-Select Sinle Sign-On Service, select **Auth0**, and click **Next**.
+1. For the Single Sign-On Service, select **Auth0**, and click **Next**.
-1. In 2 Enter connection details, define the following:
+1. Define the connection details:
   * **Client Name**: For auto-generation, leave empty.
-Codefresh generates the client name once you save the settings.
+Codefresh generates the client name once you save the account settings.
   * **Display Name**: Meaningful name that identifies the SSO integration for this provider.
   * **Access Token**: Leave empty.
 Access tokens are used for team sync which is currently not supported for Auth0.
   * **Client ID**: The Client ID generated for your Auth0 application.